simonmorley/homepage/README.md

 I've written a bunch of Solidity contracts which are now live on mainnet.
 These ranged from proxy contracts, ERC20 contracts and entire platforms to launch a stablecoin.
 The deployment of these contracts was mostly done using Hardhat, with some Remix in there too.
 I've also implemented a Geth node on Kubernetes, and built a bunch of integrations around this.

+For the stablecoin launch, we build a platform which allowed users to swap their 'Cryptos' for sEURO.
+We also built a bonding service on top of Uniswap's V3 liquidity pool.
+And we also built a staking service that used ERC721 tokens (aka NFTs) to redeem the 'stakes'.

 Other than Ethereum, I've built numerous systems on other blockchains, include Bitcoin, Litecoin etc.

+## Networking

+Whilst building Cucumber Tony and PolkaSpots, I had to learn a bunch of networking / UNIX / linux stuff.
+In fact, since I founded those companies before such things as AWS, I had to do all the server management too.
+I also wrote some pacakges for OpenWRT which is an open-source firmware for WiFi routers etc.

+One such project, called Rascal, listened for WiFi probes and we were considering using it for some kind of analytics service.
+However, upon writing this, I realised how intrusive the whole thing was.
+It was at this point, I decided not to turn Cucumber Tony into an analytics service for moral reasons.

 ## Non Work Stuff